-Even walking through the small island, a mere 900 meters (0.6 mi.) long and 300 meters (0.2 mi.) wide, reveals an inner beauty with its colonial style houses, all shades of reds and yellows, its picturesque coastline, and its brick-paved alleyways.
+Even walking through the small island, a mere 900 meters (0.6 mi.) long and 300 meters (0.2 mi.) wide, reveals an inner beauty with its colonial-style houses, all shades of red and yellow, its picturesque coastline, and its brick-paved alleyways.

 The door opens out into a small courtyard, where men, women, and children were put on display for sale.
-The prospective buyers and traders, from Europe, North and South America, did not lower themselves to standing on ground-level with the merchandise; they watched and chose their goods standing on upper-floor balconies.
+The prospective buyers and traders, from Europe, North America, and South America, did not lower themselves to stand at ground level with the merchandise; they watched and chose their goods standing on upper-floor balconies.

-If the girls got pregnant, they were freed by the slave traders and their children provided with French citizenship, which provided an opportunity of freedom for these girls in an evil, twisted way.
+If the girls got pregnant, they were freed by the slave traders, and their children were provided with French citizenship, which provided an opportunity for freedom for these girls in an evil, twisted way.

 The tragic journey

-Africans reaching La Maison des Esclaves were categorized into men, women, young girls, and children, and separated accordingly into rooms.
+Africans reaching La Maison des Esclaves were categorised into men, women, young girls, and children and separated accordingly into rooms.
 They were “hosted” by their slave drivers for up to three months until they were deported to Portugal, Brazil, America, or Europe.

 Shackled at their necks to the walls of their confinements, 15 to 20 people were stowed in rooms only 2.6 m (8.5 ft.) by 2.6 m in size.
 They were allowed to leave their storage compartments only once a day to go to the toilets, moving in chains with heavy iron balls between their arms and legs.

-Once sold, these men, women and children, abducted from their homes, their villages, their families, would walk down a narrow stone corridor that opens directly onto the Atlantic Ocean.
-Families were separated, the father sent to America, the mother to France, the daughter to Brazil, the son to Portugal.
+Once sold, these men, women, and children, abducted from their homes, villages, and families, would walk down a narrow stone corridor that opens directly onto the Atlantic Ocean.
+Families were separated: the father was sent to America, the mother to France, the daughter to Brazil, and the son to Portugal.